akshatjaipuria/Hill-Cipher/README.md

 ## About the project
 Problem statement:
 ```
-Using the word "temp" as the key, simulate the secure communication between security troops located away from each other,
+Using the word "temp" as the key, simulate the secure communication between security troops located away from
-using Hill cipher.
+each other, using Hill cipher.
 ```

 The project is a simple implementation of Hill Cipher Algorithm in python.

 - hill_cipher_gui.py contains the complete implementation of Hill Cipher wrapped in a Tkinter GUI

-- hill_cipher.py contains the actual logic of the Hill Cipher encryption/decryption
+- hill_cipher.py contains the actual logic of the Hill Cipher encryption/decryption and can be executed independently.

+## Usage